gvanem/Dump1090/README.md

 information such as flight number, altitude, speed, heading and position.
 All items extracted from the received *Mode S* packets.
 Except the above *Messages* and last *Seen*.

+If a `DUMP1090_HOME_POS` environment variable is defined, the distance to the place gets calculated.
+I.e. the `Dist`  column above. <br>
+E.g. a `set DUMP1090_HOMEPOS=60.3016821,5.3208769` for Bergen/Norway.

 ## Using files as source of data

 To decode data from file, use: